Syndica/sig/readme.md

 5. **Integration with C**: Zig has excellent interoperation with C. You can directly include C libraries and headers in a Zig program, which can save time when using existing C libraries.

-6. **Cross-compiling**: Zig has out-of-the-box support for cross-compilation, making it easy to compile your code for different platforms and architectures from a single system.

-7. **Custom allocators**: Zig allows you to define custom memory allocation strategies for different parts of your program.
+6. **Custom allocators**: Zig allows you to define custom memory allocation strategies for different parts of your program.
 This provides the flexibility to optimize memory usage for specific use-cases or workloads.

 ## Notes: